 - Can men be the allies of feminism?, by Nighat Gandhi

 Why should we engage men in building gender equality?
 What efforts to engage men are under way around the globe?
 And where do men stand when it comes to gender equality?
 Flood’s introduction to the book Engaging Men in Building Gender Equality offers answers to these questions, as do many of the items below.
 Also see the collection on this issue on XY’s page on engaging men in violence prevention.
+Flood's recent journal article provides a critical assessment of the recent 'turn to men' in gender politics.

 How should we understand men and masculinities?
 Many of the articles and reports below include frameworks for understanding men and gender.
 Some are hundreds of pages long, while others are far shorter such as this one-page introduction to gender.